Sweets/hummingbird/README.md

 `init=/usr/bin/hummingbird`

-It is recommended that you set your system shell to be `dash`.
-Dash is a fast, POSIX-compliant shell, and the rc files in `./etc` were created under the assumption that Dash is the system shell.

-To set it as the system shell, create a symbolic link to the binary from `/bin/sh` (`ln -s /usr/bin/dash /bin/sh`).

 Note for advanced users: if your goal in using hummingbird is to obtain the fastest achievable boot time for your hardware, consider stripping the Linux kernel of unnecessary drivers that don't pertain to your hardware.

 ## Configuration